 Written in alternating time periods, the plot flows seamlessly from 1986 to 2016.
 Told from Eddie’s point of view, the story unfolds through his eyes as both a preteen and an adult.
 Tudor slowly adds details from each time period that connect and lead to a greater understanding of the events that occurred when the boys were younger.
 This style is not always easy to pull off and it works really well in this novel.

-This is one thriller that I highly recommend to fans of the genre.
+The Chalk Man by C.J.
+Tudor is a book that I highly recommend to fans of the genre.
 The writing is mesmerizing and the characters are so fantastic.
-The Chalk Man by C.J.
-Tudor will definitely have you wondering what happened from beginning to end.
+This is one thriller that will definitely have you wondering what happened from beginning to end.

 Book Quotes: The Chalk Man by C,J. Tudor